sagecodes/intro-web-scraping/README.md

 We're going to be using python to do our web scraping.

 Don't worry if you've never programmed in python or at all before, I will explain concepts along the way.
 And if you want me to repeat something just ask!

-We'll be doing a free intro to python workshop in January too if you want to go deeper!
-Or go through our [free data science prep material](https://www.galvanize.com/data-science-prep).
+Learn python in our prep courses! http://bit.ly/gprepdata

+### Python Libraries We're going to use

 ##### Requests

-We will use the [Requests](http://docs.python-requests.org/en/master/) module to visit a URL and get web elements.
+We will use the [Requests](http://docs.python-requests.org/en/master/) module to visit a URL and get web a webpage.

 ##### Beautiful Soup

-We will use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) is used to parse HTML and extract the information we need.
+We will use [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) is used to parse HTML and extract the information we need from our web page.

 ##### Pandas

-We'll use [pandas](https://pandas.pydata.org/) to do some analysis and visulizations on our data
+We'll use [pandas](https://pandas.pydata.org/) to do some analysis and visulizations on our data.

 ##### NLTK

 We'll use [NLTK](https://www.nltk.org/)(Natural Language Toolkit) to do some simple natural language processing on some text.

-##### Google Colab
+### Google Colab

-We'll use google collab as our editor.
-It comes preinstalled with everything we need.
+We'll use [google collab](https://colab.research.google.com) as our editor.
+It comes pre-installed with everything we need for this workshop.

 ## Lets scrape data from the web!

 Here's what we will do!

-- Look at data tags
+- Look at html tags for the data we want
 - write code to get data
 - Look at scraped data
 - get specific parts of the data
-- transform the data for different use case
+- transform the data for different use cases
 - minor visulizations for the data so we can understand it better
-- Basic Sentiment Analysis on headlines to see how negative they are
+- Basic Sentiment Analysis on headlines to see how Positive / Negative they are

 #### Get Started: